How to Force Git Pull to Overwrite Local Files

 The commands above do the following, respectively:

-• If there are merge conflicts, resolve the conflicts manually.
-Then, stage your changes and commit your changes as done previously with the git add and git commit commands.
+- If there are merge conflicts, resolve them manually.
+Then, stage your changes and commit your changes as done previously with the

 Stash Local Changes